 When it comes to customer service, restaurants are constantly trying to improve their methods.
-That is why so many businesses use mystery shopping companies; they allow them to get an inside look at their service from a customer's point of view.
+That is why so many businesses use mystery shopping companies; they allow them to get a good look at their service from a customer’s point of view.

 1. Time is essential